rayat137/Pose_3D/README.md

 `python create_movie.py --use_sh --camera_frame`

-You will see visualization like this:

-This will produce a visualization similar to this:
+This will produce a set of visualizations this:

 ![Visualization example](/temporal_3d_release/output_results/00041_out.jpg)